 - Once again, on low speed, use your mixer to incorporate all of the ingredients.
 Don’t over mix, just until the white of the flour disappears.

-- Use a 1½ tablespoon ice-cream scoop to measure mounds of cookie batter onto the baking sheet.
-Be sure to leave at least a 3 inch space between each mound for growth.
+- Use a small cookie scoop to portion the cookie dough.
+Drop onto prepared baking sheet.
+Leave at least a 3 inch space between each for growth.

-- Allow cookies to cool for two minutes before transferring to a cooling rack to continue the cooling process.
+- Allow cookies to cool for two minutes before transferring to a cooling rack to continue cooling.